-To understand scaling behaviour, we analysed inference times as a function of hit multiplicity in \cref{fig:inference_timing}.
-Both the filtering and tracking models exhibit linear scaling with the number of input hits, a critical result achieved through the optimisations described in \cref{sec:Transformers}.
+To understand scaling behavior in order to estimate the timing requirements to consider all detector layers, we analysed inference times as a function of hit multiplicity in \cref{fig:inference_timing}.
+Both the filtering and tracking models exhibit linear scaling with the number of input hits, a critical result achieved through the architectural choices described in \cref{sec:Transformers}.